umccr/workflows/README.md

 Genomic coordinates are further subset to cannonical transcripts using [APPRIS](http://appris.bioinfo.cnio.es/#/). (xx source?)

+> Lavinia, Georgie and I [Joep] did some comparisons of transcripts selected by APPRIS, MANE and PeterMac and found many differences.
+For consistency of reporting, alignment with PeterMac, and working with Pierian, we need to work out what is the best approach.
+From a curation efficiency point of view, it is also important to align with OncoKB and Cosmic as much as possible.

 **Todo:**

 * [ ] Distinguish between / clean up https://github.com/vladsaveliev/NGS_Utils/tree/master/ngs_utils/reference_data/key_genes/sources vs https://github.com/vladsaveliev/NGS_Utils/tree/master/ngs_utils/reference_data/key_genes/sources/arthur